PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 }
 ```

-You can see several changes in the test:
+Several changes are visible:

-- New constructor `new` is added to create an empty dictionary
+- A new constructor `new` is added to create an empty dictionary
 - The `search` method now returns a `Result` type instead of `&str`
-  - The previous test is now changed to use `unwrap` method to get the value
+  - The previous test now uses `unwrap` to get the value
-  - The new test is added to check the error case
+  - A new test checks the error case
-  - The error is `DictionaryError` enum
+  - The error is a `DictionaryError` enum

-As I mentioned, it is a bit bigger changer than as we did.
-If you feel it's too large and uncomfortable, you can always break it down into smaller scopes and follow TDD workflow.
+As mentioned, this is a larger change than previous iterations.
+If it feels too large or uncomfortable, you can break it into smaller scopes and follow the TDD workflow.

 ### Try to Run the Test

-This does not compile.
+This doesn't compile:

 ```bash
 error[E0599]: no method named `unwrap` found for reference `&str` in the current scope